-The Story of Kiosk No 1 Mk 234
+The Story of Kiosk No 1

-The K1 Mk 234 kiosk design is derived from the wooden 'Birmingham' kiosk, named for the area where it was installed.
-The Mk 234 is constructed of pre-cast concrete sections (although a small number were constructed of wood) bolted together, standing on a wide concrete base.
+The K1 kiosk design is derived from the wooden 'Birmingham' kiosk, named for the area where it was installed.
+Designated the Mk 234 within the GPO, the kiosk is constructed of pre-cast concrete sections (although a small number were constructed of wood) bolted together, standing on a wide concrete base.
 Its general form is a four-sided rectangular box with a pyramidal roof.
 Three sides of the kiosk are half glazed above two rectangular panels.
 The windows comprise three rows, with two square panes above and below a central, single panel of glass.
 The central pane has opaque, white 'Public Telephone' lettering.
 The two square panes below have similar lettering spelling out 'Open Always'.
 Public telephone boxes were still a novelty in Britain; the 'Open Always' helped educate the public that the kiosk could be used any time of the day or night.
 The back of the kiosk comprises two rectangular panels beneath a single larger rectangular panel.
 Above the main body of the kiosk rise a series of tiered, projecting cornices, with a shallow pyramidal roof topped with an orb-shaped finial.
 The exterior of the kiosk is painted white, with the exception of the wooden door, door frame and wooden window frames which are painted red.